Z (military symbol): Other

 Anti-war activists in Russia have seen their property defaced with graffiti containing the "Z" symbol.
 Russian film critic Anton Dolin, whose door was marked with the symbol, compared the "Z" to the zombie action-horror film World War Z (2013) and described the Russian army and pro-war activists as "zombified".
 Police officers left "Z" markings while ransacking the building of the human rights organization Memorial after its government-mandated shutdown.
 The apartment of a member of Pussy Riot – a protest art collective – has also been vandalized with the symbol.

 The symbol has also been used for vandalism and propaganda purposes outside of Russia.
 In Moldova, unknown vandals painted the symbols "Z" and "V" over crosses at the World War II Chișinău Heroes' Cemetery, on graves of soldiers of the Axis-aligned Romania which fought against the Soviet Union.
-In Latvia, unknown vandals spray-painted the letter "Z" twice on the Bikernieki Memorial dedicated to the the Holocaust victims.
+In Latvia, unknown vandals spray-painted the letter "Z" twice on the Bikernieki Memorial which is dedicated to the victims of the Holocaust.

+The Russian language search engine Yandex censored the search results for the Z symbol, not allowing symbols of Nazism to be juxtaposed with it.

+During the 2023 unrest in North Kosovo, where Serbs are in the majority, the "Z" symbol was painted on Kosovo police and NATO peacekeepers' vehicles.

 Analysis

-Kamil Galeev of the Woodrow Wilson International Center for Scholars said on 7 March that the "symbol invented just a few days ago became a symbol of new Russian ideology and national identity."
-A number of critics have described the "Z" as a variant of Nazi symbolism, with some comparing it to the swastika; the symbol has been pejoratively nicknamed by some Internet users as the zwastika and Zieg (or Ziega (Zига) in Russian) from the Nazi salute Sieg Heil (which is often called "зига" ("siega") in Russian).
+Kamil Galeev of the Woodrow Wilson International Center for Scholars said on 7 March 2022 that the "symbol invented just a few days ago became a symbol of new Russian ideology and national identity."
+A number of critics have described the "Z" as a variant of Nazi symbolism, with some comparing it to the Nazi swastika; the symbol has been pejoratively nicknamed by some Internet users as the zwastika and Zieg (or Ziega (Zига) in Russian) from the Nazi salute Sieg Heil (which is often called "зига" ("siega") in Russian).
 Some Ukrainian officials and Internet users started using the symbol to refer to Russia as Ruzzia or RuZZia.
 Also on 7 March, Ukrainian Minister of Defense Oleksii Reznikov condemned the use of the "Z" symbol, noting its resemblance to the name of the Station Z gas chamber of the Sachsenhausen concentration camp.

 In Novosibirsk, independent city councillor Khelga Pirogova told RFE/RL's Siberia.Realities: "I have been getting rather a lot of messages from residents who are asking that something be done about this symbol.
 They don't like it.
 It arouses in them anxiety, fear, and other negative emotions."

-On 25 March, Russian journalist Izabella Yevloyeva was charged under Russia's "false information" law after sharing a post on social media that described the "Z" symbol as being "synonymous with aggression, death, pain and shameless manipulation".
+On 25 March 2022, Russian journalist Izabella Yevloyeva was charged under Russia's "false information" law after sharing a post on social media that described the "Z" symbol as being "synonymous with aggression, death, pain and shameless manipulation".
 Under a new law passed on 4 March, she could be sentenced to up to 15 years in prison.